hub63501/my-blog.github.io/_posts/2020-05-31-justice-and-God.md

 ---
 layout: post
-title: Justice What the Bible says.
+title: "Justice: What the Bible says."
 permalink: /bible-and-justice/
 description: What the bible says about Justice.
 ---